2BlackCoffees/revenger/README.md

                [ --debug ]                      Debug logs
                [ --trace ]                      Trace logs
-               [ --from_language csharp ]       Currently only python (default) or csharp adapter exist [ -h | --help ]                  This help
+               [ --from_language csharp ]       Currently only python (default) or csharp adapter exist [ --force_docker_adapter ]       If the adapter has a docker image use it as prio 1 [ --force_docker_plantuml ]      The script will prefer a local installed plantuml, force usage of docker image instead
+               [ -h | --help ]                  This help
 ```

+It can be easily tested against itself.
+Once you cloned this repository, you can check how to reverse engineer CSharp code as follows:

+`./revenger.sh --from_dir dotnet-adapter/DotnetPreAdapter --out_dir out-revenger-csharp-uses  --from_language csharp`

+Python code can be reversed engineered as follows (please not that the Python adapter is being refactored because of some wrongly generated inconsistencies):

+`./revenger.sh --from_dir revenger --out_dir out-revenger-python-uses`

 # TODOs

 Currently the Python adapter requires: